 Those two types of disciplinary proceeding are:

 - a show cause process conducted by the VBA after 1 September 2016 (show cause process)

 - an inquiry conducted by the Building Practitioners Board (BPB), where the BPB issued a notice of inquiry to the practitioner (or the matter was otherwise commenced) prior to 1 September 2016 (Inquiry Process).

 Disciplinary sanctions imposed against registered building practitioners after finalisation of a show cause process and/or an inquiry process remain on the Register for five years after they are imposed or cease to have effect, whichever is the later.

 The Register lists:

-- the names and registration numbers of registered building practitioners who have been found:
+- the names and registration numbers of registered building practitioners who, after a show cause process or an inquiry has been conducted, have been found:

-- the disciplinary sanctions (for example: fines, reprimands or periods of suspension of their registration under the Building Act) imposed against those registered building practitioners; and
+- the disciplinary sanctions (for example, fines, reprimands or periods of suspension of their registration under the Building Act) imposed against those registered building practitioners

 - the suburb or town where the conduct of the registered building practitioners on the Register occurred.